-Lexus UX 300e interior & comfort
+Lexus UX 300e interior, dashboard & comfort

 If it's build quality you want, Lexus usually delivers – and with the UX 300e, that solid feeling is present and correct.
 Quality materials are used throughout the slightly esoterically designed cabin, with a choice of leather and cloth colours available.